Defoe: I can win World Cup for England

 Defoe has struggled for game time at Bournemouth, though the 35-year-old scored a last-gasp equaliser in Saturday's 2-2 draw at Watford in the Premier League.

-The 57-cap international has not started a Premier League match since December and while he admitted the situation is frustrating and far from ideal, Defoe is confident he can make an impact for England if called upon by manager Gareth Southgate.
+The 57-cap international has not started a Premier League match since December and while he admitted the situation is frustrating, Defoe is confident he can make an impact for England if called upon by manager Gareth Southgate.

 "I would come on and win the World Cup, it's as simple as that," Defoe said.